-Criteria JORC Code Explanation Lucapa Commentary exploration data survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. pipe is estimated to extend for approximately 3.5ha.
+Criteria JORC Code Explanation Lucapa Commentary geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. believed to have originally been discovered by Condiama in the early 1970's, though no records of sampling from that period have been found.
+The pipe is estimated to extend for over 30ha. • The pipe was extensively drilled to define the most prospective material for sampling. • L072 is the first of multiple priority kimberlite pipes planned to be sampled within the Canguige catchment and rated in a technical review as being the most prospective to host diamonds. • A bulk sample of gravel from the Canguige drainage returned 45 stones and 30.3 carats in January 2020. • In addition, two of eight kimberlite targets prioritised for discovery drilling are located within the Canguige catchment area.
+All selected kimberlite pipes and targets are located upstream of the positive sampling site. • The Canguige tributary drains into the Cacuilo River ~3km upstream of alluvial Mining Block 46, which has produced multiple high-value Type IIa diamonds including Specials weighing 88 carats, 68 carats, 33 carats, 32 carats and 31 carats.
+Fancy pink and yellow diamonds have also been recovered from Mining Block 46.
 Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-Bulk sampling of the remaining high interest kimberlites in the Canguige catchment and surrounding areas will continue.
+Bulk sampling of the remaining high interest kimberlites in the Canguige catchment area will continue.
+Sample extraction from the nearby L071 is complete, with all the sample material moved to the Lulo plant stockpile in readiness for treatment.
 Drilling will continue on the priority targets identified to locate material suitable for bulk sampling.
-Drilling on additional magnetic targets will continue to identify new kimberlites and assess whether they should be bulk sampled.